Ares V: Constellation

 Ares V was to be the cargo launch component of the Constellation program.
 Unlike the Saturn V and Space Shuttle, where the crew and cargo were launched together on the same rocket, Project Constellation planned to use two separate launch vehicles, the Ares I and the Ares V, for crew and cargo respectively.
 This configuration would have allowed the two launch vehicles to be optimized for their respective missions.
 Constellation therefore combined the Lunar Orbit Rendezvous used by Apollo with the Earth Orbit Rendezvous mode proposed by Dr. Wernher von Braun (alongside the "Direct Ascent" proposal) during the early planning stages of Apollo.

 Development of the rocket and its Earth departure stage was led by NASA's Marshall Space Flight Center.
-NASA's Ames Research Center was responsible for the Ares V integrated health management system supports in developing its payload shroud.
+NASA's Ames Research Center was responsible for the Ares V integrated health management system and for developing its payload shroud.
 Glenn Research Center led the development of the lunar lander ascent stage as well as Ares V power system, thrust vector control system and payload shroud.
 Langley Research Center had a lead role in researching Ares V aerodynamics.

 In 2007, NASA announced that Alliant Techsystems would be the contractor for the SRBs of both Ares I and Ares V.